salesforce/esprit/README.md

 # Explaining Solutions to Physical ReasonIng Tasks (ESPRIT)

-Dataset and documentation for the paper on [Explaining Solutions to Physical Reasoning Tasks (ESPRIT)](https://arxiv.org/abs/2005.00730)
+Dataset and documentation for the paper on [Explaining Solutions to Physical Reasoning Tasks (ESPRIT)](https://arxiv.org/abs/2005.00730) accepted at ACL 2020.

 The figure below shows an overview of the end-to-end ESPIRT framework.
 ![github-small](esprit_framework.png)